slaclab/surf-tutorial/labs/02-AXI-stream_module/README.md

       -- Reset the inbound tReady back to zero v.sAxisSlave.tReady := '0';
 ```
-At the start of each clock cycle, we reset the sAxisSlave.tReady variable back to zero.
+After the rising edge of each clock cycle, we reset the sAxisSlave.tReady variable back to zero.

 Next, add the following code to the "Flow Control" section:
 ```vhdl